MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-picker-in-the-sharepoint-online-admin-center.md

 - SPO_Content
 ms.custom:
 ms.assetid: dcac4cbf-7840-470a-9712-3b968c4f06d0
-description: Learn how to use the Hybrid Picker wizard in the SharePoint admin center.
+description: Learn how to use the Hybrid Configuration wizard in the SharePoint admin center.

 ---

-# Hybrid picker in the SharePoint admin center
+# Hybrid Configuration Wizard in the SharePoint admin center

 [!INCLUDE[appliesto-2013-2016-2019-SUB-SPO-md](../includes/appliesto-2013-2016-2019-SUB-SPO-md.md)]

-## What is the Hybrid Picker?
+## What is the Hybrid Configuration Wizard?

-Hybrid Picker is a wizard that can be downloaded to your SharePoint Server from Microsoft 365.
+Hybrid Configuration Wizard is a wizard that can be downloaded to your SharePoint Server from Microsoft 365.
 The wizard helps automate certain configuration steps needed to connect your on-premises SharePoint Server environment with SharePoint in Microsoft 365.
-The Hybrid Picker wizard is your assistant, designed to do some of the work for you.
+The Hybrid Configuration Wizard is your assistant, designed to do some of the work for you.

-Use the Hybrid Picker wizard to redirect OneDrive to Microsoft 365, leverage hybrid site features or app launcher, and add some extra integration between on-premises SharePoint Server and an extranet site made in Microsoft 365.
-Hybrid Picker also creates a Server-to-Server (S2S)/OAuth connection for your [SharePoint Hybrid features](sharepoint-hybrid-sites-and-search.md).
+Use the Hybrid Configuration Wizard to redirect OneDrive to Microsoft 365, leverage hybrid site features or app launcher, and add some extra integration between on-premises SharePoint Server and an extranet site made in Microsoft 365.
+Hybrid Configuration Wizard also creates a Server-to-Server (S2S)/OAuth connection for your [SharePoint Hybrid features](sharepoint-hybrid-sites-and-search.md).

-## Using the Hybrid Picker
+## Using the Hybrid Configuration Wizard

-First, you need to make sure you meet the prerequisites in your SharePoint Server on-premises farm, then you can run the Hybrid Picker wizard.
+First, you need to make sure you meet the prerequisites in your SharePoint Server on-premises farm, then you can run the Hybrid Configuration Wizard.

- **Prerequisites to run the Picker**
+ **Prerequisites to run the Hybrid Configuration Wizard**

-The Picker requires the [.NET Framework 4.6.2](https://www.microsoft.com/download/details.aspx?id=53321) in order to run.
+The Hybrid Configuration Wizard requires the [.NET Framework 4.6.2](https://www.microsoft.com/download/details.aspx?id=53321) in order to run.

-The following are the account requirements to run the Hybrid Picker.
+The following are the account requirements to run the Hybrid Configuration Wizard.
 You must be:

 - A member of the Farm Administrators group.